 GeoLog is the official blog of the European Geosciences Union (EGU).
 It regularly brings readers information about the Union and its activities, particularly its General Assembly.
-Regular features include Imaggeo on Mondays, a weekly highlight of a photo from the EGU’s open-access image repository, Imaggeo; the Geosciences Column, which covers recent research in the Earth, planetary and space sciences, GeoTalk, a short Q&A with a geoscientist, GeoEd, a series dedicated to education in the geosciences and GeoPolicy, a monthly column edited by the EGU Policy Fellow, which aims to inform on European policy and the scientists contributing to the policy process.
+Regular features include Imaggeo on Mondays, a weekly highlight of a photo from the EGU’s open-access image repository, Imaggeo; the Geosciences Column, which covers recent research in the Earth, planetary and space sciences, GeoTalk, a short Q&A with a geoscientist; GeoRoundUp: a monthly roundup column bringing you the month’s highlights from the EGU Journals; GeoEd, a series dedicated to education in the geosciences and GeoPolicy, a monthly column edited by the EGU Policy Fellow, which aims to inform on European policy and the scientists contributing to the policy process.

 Guest and opinion posts also have a place on the blog, though please note that any opinions expressed in by-lined posts reflect the personal opinion of the author, whose views may differ from those of the EGU.

-This blog is run by the EGU Communications Officer Laura Roberts Artal, overseen by the EGU Media and Communications Manager Bárbara Ferreira.
-If you’d like to write a post, please contact Laura.
+This blog is run by the EGU Media and Communications Officer and overseen by the EGU Head of Communications.
+If you’d like to write a post, please contact us.

-EGU, the European Geosciences Union, is Europe’s premier geosciences union, dedicated to the pursuit of excellence in the Earth, planetary and space sciences for the benefit of humanity, worldwide.
+The European Geosciences Union (EGU) is the leading organisation for Earth, planetary and space science research in Europe.
+With partner organisations worldwide, EGU fosters fundamental geoscience research, alongside applied research that addresses key societal and environmental challenges.
+EGU’s vision is to realise a sustainable and just future for humanity and for the planet.
 It was established in September 2002 as a merger of the European Geophysical Society (EGS) and the European Union of Geosciences (EUG), and has headquarters in Munich, Germany.